MoritzBlumer/color_correction/README.md

   <icc_profile_path>  Path to the ICC color profile to be embedded in the output TIFFs, for example the supplied sRGB profile: data/sRGB_profile.icc
 ```

 Every RAW image in ```<input_dir_path>``` will be processed.
-The color card detection attempts to identify the square color patches on the card and then tries to fit a 4x6 grid and sample from the center of each cell.
+The color card detection attempts to identify the 24 square color patches on the card and then to fit a 4x6 grid and sample from the center of each grid cell.
 That means that even if not all patches are recognized, the color sampling can be successful if a grid can be fitted (see Fig. 1, where the bottom left grid was not detected but it is was still sampled).
-The images in ```<review_dir_path>``` will give an idea how reliable the color card detection works, adjusting the detection parameters in ```batch_correct.py``` (which will be passed on to PlantCV's ```transform.detect_color_card()``` function) can have a big impact:
+The images in ```<review_dir_path>``` will give an idea how reliable the color card detection works.
+If not satisfactory, adjusting the detection parameters in ```batch_correct.py``` (which will be passed on to PlantCV's ```transform.detect_color_card()``` function) can have a big impact:

 ```
 ## PLANTCV CONFIG